-NEW YORK — Late Sunday, a QX regional jet hit a Port Authority ground vehicle at New York LaGuardia Airport (LGA).
+NEW YORK — Late Sunday, an Air Canada Express (QX) CRJ-900 regional jet collided witha Port Authority ground vehicle at New York LaGuardia Airport (LGA).
 This led to an emergency response and a temporary FAA ground stop at one of the country’s busiest airports.

-Reuters reports that the aircraft was a Bombardier CRJ-900 operated by Jazz Aviation (LP)—Flight JZA646/QK646, arriving from Montréal (YUL).
+The Bombardier CRJ-900, operated by Jazz Aviation (LP)—Flight JZ8646/QK8646, was on arrival from Montréal (YUL).
 The collision happened while the plane was landing at LGA, Runway 4.
 The FAA called for a ground stop due to an “emergency,” and the airport’s website showed that arriving flights were either diverted or sent back to their original airports.

 According to the Associated Press, the incident happened at about 11:38 p.m. local time and involved a Port Authority vehicle.
 Emergency crews responded at the scene.
 As of AP’s report, officials had not confirmed any details about injuries.